Issactly/AU-Game/README.md

 ## Game Planning
+Hello Visitor!
+You seem to have stumbled across Quill and Issac's game-planning repository :0 _insert live studio cheers and claps_.
+It's a bit of a read but if your interested in what we're cooking, it's all listed below.

 For the sake of visuals ~~really because I'm too lazy to type~~

+Looks like a lot, but it's a long-term investment so pay attention!
 ◢
 - Char means Character
 - Int. means Interaction